MartijnPeterVanLeeuwen/BoneDetection/README.md

 $^1$: Makes a distinction between bone levels,
 $^2$: Makes a distinction between left and right

-For the ribs and the vertebrae, the method also provides the exact bone level in which the abnormality is located.
-However, the method is less precise when predicting an exact level, but is much better when estimating a range of 3 bone levels (predicted level + neighboring bone levels).
-We therefore also provide the option to return a range of bone labels for these methods.
+The method also provides the exact bone level in which the abnormality is located for the ribs and vertebrae.
+However, it is less precise when predicting an exact level but much better when estimating a range of 3 bone levels (predicted level + neighboring bone levels).
+We, therefore, also provide the option to return a range of bone labels for these methods.
 </details>

 ## What do you need to run it?